gaultier/blog/perhaps_rust_needs_defer.md

 Note that the standard test runner does not report memory leaks, unfortunately.
 If Miri does not work for a given use case, and we still want to check that there are no leaks, we have to reach for nightly sanitizers or Valgrind.

-## First attempt to free the memory properly
+## First attempt at freeing the memory properly

 Great, so let's free it at the end of the test, like C does, with `free` from libc, which we add as a dependency: